KajoRudzinski/SubtitlesToBlog/README.md

 By almost ready I mean:
 - all techincal lines from subtitles are removed (line IDs, empty lines & timestamp lines)
-- all lines are concatenated to one string (with spaces)
+- all lines are concatenated to one string (with spaces), which allows to simply copy-paste it to Wordpress as a single paragraph

 You can either choose to setup a default directory or provide a temporary one during the execution.
 Execution is run for the first found .srt file in chosen directory.
 Text file is then saved to this directory as well.